Kodeni Solar Power Station

-Kodeni Solar Power Station, is a 38 MW solar power plant, under construction in Burkina Faso.
-The solar farm is under development by the French IPP, Africa Ren, with funding from European financial institutions, led by FMO Entrepreneurial Development Bank of the Netherlands.
-Société Nationale d'électricité du Burkina Faso (SONABEL), the state-owned electricity utility company has signed a 25-year power purchase agreement (PPA), with Koden Solar SASU, the special purpose vehicle company established by the owners to own, develop, operate and maintain the solar farm.
+Kodeni Solar Power Station, is a 38 MW solar power plant in Burkina Faso.
+The solar farm was development by the French IPP, Africa Ren, with funding from European financial institutions, led by FMO Entrepreneurial Development Bank of the Netherlands.
+Société Nationale d'électricité du Burkina Faso (SONABEL), the state-owned electricity utility company signed a 25-year power purchase agreement (PPA), with Koden Solar SASU, the special purpose vehicle company established by the owners to own, develop, operate and maintain the solar farm.
+The power station reached commercial commissioning in December 2023.

 Location

-The development will be located near the city of Bobo-Dioulasso, the second-largest city in Burkina Faso.
+The development is located near the city of Bobo-Dioulasso, the second-largest city in Burkina Faso.
 Bobo-Dioulasso is located in the Hauts-Bassins Region of the Houet Province, approximately 356 km by road, southwest of Ouagadougou, the capital and largest city in the country.

 Overview

 The power station is under development by Africa Ren, a French IPP headquartered in Paris, France.
-Africa Ren, the sole owner, has incorporated a subsidiary in Mauritius, Africa Ren Invest Limited, an independent power producer (IPP), that is active in West Africa.
+Africa Ren, the sole owner, has incorporated a subsidiary in Mauritius, Africa Ren Invest Limited, an independent power producer (IPP) that is active in West Africa.
 Kodeni Solar SASU is a special purpose vehicle company established under Burkinabe jurisdiction to own, develop, operate and maintain this power station.

-The energy generated at this plant will be sold to SONABEL, the national electricity company of Burkina Faso, for integration in the national power grid.
+The energy generated at this plant is sold to SONABEL, the national electricity company of Burkina Faso, for integration in the national power grid.
 A 25-year power purchase agreement has been signed between SONABEL and the solar farm developers.